 Several discoveries have been made to explain the theory of electrophoresis, which are explained below:

-There are many factors that influence the process of electrophoresis like molecular charge, size, a shape of the biomolecule, the binding affinity of biomolecule etc.
+Many factors influence the process of electrophoresis like molecular charge, size, a shape of the biomolecule, and the binding affinity of biomolecule etc.

 Principle and Mathematics